Understanding a Homeopathic Aggravation: What it means and what to do

 Not all worsening of symptoms qualifies as a homeopathic aggravation.
 Consider the following distinctions:

-• A homeopathic aggravation tends to be short-lived (a few hours to a couple of days), involves the same symptoms intensifying (rather than completely new, unrelated ones), and is followed by a noticeable improvement.
+• homeopathic aggravation tends to be short-lived (a few hours to a couple of days), involves the same symptoms intensifying (rather than completely new, unrelated ones), and is followed by a noticeable improvement.

 When to intervene